isotope-project/ssa-densem/reviewer-log.md

   stand for a "macro" that picks a sufficiently fresh variable each time it is invoked.

-  The correct way to think of this is as a locally-nameless SSA program, in which one variable de-Bruijn index and one label de-Bruijn index is exposed.
-As our formalization uses de-Bruijn indices
+  This translation has been moved to the appendix.

+  Our formalization uses de-Bruijn indices exclusively, so names do not actually matter.
+We tried to translate this as faithfully as possible to the named version, but this point is one where we follow tradition and rely on the reader to correct the slight imprecision.

 - line 1500 equation (51): I found it quite hard to even parse the part after the ==> here.
-Maybe saying in the sentene above that the "variable packing" operator is written as $\langle r \rangle^{\otimes}$ would help.
+Maybe saying in the sentence above that the "variable packing" operator is written as $\langle r \rangle^{\otimes}$ would help.
 Maybe putting parentheses around the $( \box : [\Gamma] )$ before the turnstile, or just adding a bit more space would help?

-  TODO: Neel
+  We've added brackets to this.

 - line 1539 equation (56): Say something about $\ell$ fresh here too?
 Again, I'm not sure how these distinguished variables work out if the operation is applied several times.

-  TODO: Neel
+  We added a note explaining that $\ell$ is fresh.
+In general, we follow the usual convention that we freely alpha-vary to ensure every variable is unique.

 - line 1557 / loop: I found this rule hard to follow, though I understand the intent.
 The occurrences of distinguished variable $\box$ in this rule aren't